-Acts Chapter 29 is still in the writing, but you can read it in letters, newspapers, smuggled reports from China, North Korea, Burma, Russia etc. Our friends tell us of amazing things happening in the countries with which they are involved.
-The entire world is open to the Gospel like never before through radio and television.
-There has never been a time like this in the entire history of the world where the Gospel has been advancing on every front and there is nothing that Satan can do about it.
-He wins temporary victories in skirmishes and loses power and authority; Jesus wins battles of great significance and His Authority will never cease.
+Acts Chapter 29 is still in the writing, but you can read it in letters, newspapers, smuggled reports from China, North Korea, Burma, Russia and so on.
+Our friends tell us of amazing things happening in the countries with which they are involved.
+The entire world is open to the gospel like never before through radio, television and the internet.
+There has never been a time like this in the entire history of the world, where the gospel has been advancing on every front and there is nothing that Satan can do about it.
+He wins temporary victories in skirmishes but loses power and authority.
+Jesus wins battles of great significance and His authority will never cease.

 6. *Who is able to stop you from accomplishing your Christian tasks?
 How can you prevent that happening?
 What authority do you have to stop all other attempts at preventing you from fulfilling your tasks?

-8. *Describe in your own words what Hebrews 12:1-2 Does that apply to you?
+8. *Describe in your own words what it says in Hebrews 12:1-2.
+Does that apply to you?
 If so, do you need to make any changes to your lifestyle in order to accomplish what God has asked you to do for Him?

 12. We find that the Church grew in stages.
-It started off on the day of Pentecost with 3000 people being saved.
-How does the Bible describe the ways in which the Church grew from that point forward?
-From your studies in the Book of Acts, illustrate what you have learned about the growth of the Church.
+It started off on the day of Pentecost with three thousand people being saved.
+How does the Bible describe the ways in which the church grew from that point forward?
+From your studies in the book of Acts, illustrate what you have learned about the growth of the Church.

 14. *Did opposition to their message frighten the disciples?
 Give two examples of their reaction to such opposition and what they said to those who persecuted them.
 How did God react to their faith?
 Give an example.

 16. *Paul was on his way to Damascus when he met Jesus.
 What happened to him?
 Two main events after his salvation help us to advise new Christians how to progress quickly in their knowledge of God.
-What were they?
-The same steps are evident in the story of Cornelius’ salvation experience, Acts 10:1-48?
+What are they?
+The same steps are evident in the story of Cornelius’ salvation experience.
+(Acts 10:1-48)